TileDB-Inc/tiledb-rs/RELEASING.md

 This section is a work in progress.
 So far the following steps should be manually verified:

+1. Ensure that `workspace.pacakge.version` matches the tag about to be created
-1. Ensure that the `workspace.metadata.libtiledb.version` key is correct in `Cargo.toml`
+2. Ensure that the `workspace.metadata.libtiledb.version` key is correct in `Cargo.toml`
-2. Something something, check MSVR maybe?
+3. Something something, check MSVR maybe?

 ### 3. Tag the Release